 - Debtor can submit a plan for complete or partial repayment of debts; and

-- After approval of the plan, the debtor retains control of assets during pendency of case.
+- After approval of another proceeding, the debtor retains control of assets during the pendency of the case.

 - The plan must provide for payment of trustee’s fee as well as repayment of debts;

 - Chapter 13 is available only once every two years as a remedy; and

 - The debtor must have sufficient income to sustain the repayment plan as ordered by the court.

 In both Chapter 7 and Chapter 13, the debtor may exempt certain assets, which do not have to be included in the estate of the debtor, the assets subject to sale to satisfy creditors.